 Reduce your risk of heart disease by living a healthy lifestyle.
-Dr Stanley Chia from the Department of Cardiology, National Heart Centre Singapore (NHCS) explains ways to manage and prevent heart disease.
+The Department of Cardiology from National Heart Centre Singapore (NHCS) shares ways that women can manage and prevent heart disease.

 Women should go for regular screenings to check for potential risk factors such as diabetes, abnormal cholesterol levels or high blood pressure.